El Dorado has a rich history as a oil "boom-town" of the 1920s.

-El Dorado, Arkansas lived up to the promise of its name when oil was discovered a mile west of the city in 1921.
-The resulting gush of population and prosperity led to an architectural boom still reflected in a self-guided walking tour of the city’s restored downtown, now filled with beautifully renovated 1930s style building, many historic buildings on the National Register, the Rialto Theater, an art deco theater now used for music events, and many dining opportunities.
-In 2004, the downtown area was declared a national historic district.
+The town lived up to the promise of this name when oil was discovered a mile west of the city in 1921.
+The resulting gush of population and prosperity led to an architectural boom still reflected in a self-guided walking tour of the city’s restored downtown, now filled with beautifully renovated 1930s style buildings and many historic buildings on the National Register.

 Downtown is the historic heart of El Dorado, with dozens of shops, stores, restaurants, and nightlife options located near the stately 1928 Union County Courthouse.
 Beautiful turn-of-the-century architecture and picturesque storefronts connect a diverse mix of specialty shops that sell everything from antiques to art.
 Downtown is also home to Oil Heritage Park, which pays homage to the city’s boom-town history.